skratchdot/mesh/README.md

 ## Configuration ##

 You can configure mesh by calling **mesh.config(settings)**.
 The benefit of keeping a config file, is that you won't lose your default settings when updating mesh.
-Currently, there is only 1 config value:
+Currently, there are 3 config values: defaultPrompt, globalTid, and globalOid.
-	defaultPrompt

 You can create a file "mesh.config.js".
 It might look like: